RobboC1980/AGF/IMPROVEMENTS.md

-# AgileForge Codebase Improvements
+# SynqForge Codebase Improvements

 ## Overview

-This document outlines the comprehensive improvements made to the AgileForge codebase to enhance performance, maintainability, security, and developer experience.
+This document outlines the comprehensive improvements made to the SynqForge codebase to enhance performance, maintainability, security, and developer experience.

 ## 🏗️ Architecture Improvements